 A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-The three levels of valuation hierarchy established by FAS 157 are defined as follows:
+The three levels of valuation hierarchy are defined as follows:

 Level 1 - inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets.